Jasdero/JasderoPassePlatBundle/README.md

 ##### Recommendations
 Be aware that if you change anything in your Google Drive Api configuration you MUST download credentials again as those will be different.

+### Using the bundle
+#### Settings : this is where you start

+All these features are under the "Settings" menu.

+Start with statuses : click on "Settings" and "Statuses".
+Click on the cross to create your first status !
+Fill in the blanks and add your own management rules.
+When you have some, go back to the statuses index and order them from the most important to the least.
+Don't forget to valid.

+Secondly :  categories.
+It is optional, but you should create some categories so that your catalog entries will be organized.
+To do so, follow the same procedure under the "Categories" entry of the "Settings" menu.

+Then, you can then add some VAT rates if you need.
+These are optional but should be useful for business needs.

+Finally, go to the "Catalog" entry.
+You can now create your entries with all necessary data.

+#### Operational

+When everything is done, you are ready to create your first containers, with contents provided from the catalog, locally or on the Drive, or both.

+You will notice that you can add comments on containers and content.